Estimating the Variance of Measurement Errors in Running Variables of Sharp Regression Discontinuity Designs: Simulation

 The results are summarized in Figure \ref{fig:sim}.
 The numbers in the horizontal axis correspond to the IDs given in Table \ref{tab:setup} and each panel corresponds to an estimation method.
 The Gaussian-Gaussian estimator, labeled as (A), consistently recovers the true parameter for all cases.
 IDs 1 and 5 satisfy the model assumptions and estimated $\sigma$ distributes around the true parameters as expected.
 Even for other cases where the model is misspecified, the estimates are centered around the true parameter.

 The estimator (B), the non-Gaussian estimator with the assumption that $X$ and $U$ follow the Gaussian distribution, also estimates the parameters correctly in most cases.
-It tends to be, however, unstable for setup 3, where the distribution of $X$ is generated from the exponential distribution.
+It tends to be, however, unstable for the setups 3 and 7, where the distribution of $X$ is generated from the exponential distribution.

 The estimator (C), the non-Gaussian estimator with the assumption that $X$ follows the Gaussian and $U$ follows the Laplace distribution, performs well for IDs 2 and 6, which satisfy the model assumptions.
-However, it exhibits relatively high sensitivity to the misspecification than the other two methods.
+However, it exhibits a relatively high sensitivity to misspecification compared with the other two methods.
 Instability is particularly prominent for the cases where $X$ is generated from the exponential distribution.